Ministries & Ways To Serve at St. Barnabas Orthodox Church

 CHURCH SCHOOL

-The St. Barnabas Church School program provides young people with informaiton and lessons from the Orthodox Christian faith and provides tools to deal with societal challenges.
+The St. Barnabas Church School program provides young people with information and lessons from the Orthodox Christian faith and help with any personal challenges they face.

 COMMUNITY OUTREACH